PXLAIRobotics/ROSNoeticDocker/README.md

 vim, tmux, git, ping-utils, ... in order to program the robot and to diagnose any issue.

+*!!!
+Note: Do not clone this repository into a path containing a space !!!*

 ## Prerequisites
 * A UNIX-like operating system, preferably Linux.
 (Ubuntu 20.04 is recommended.)